Category:

 McConnell is known to be one of the wealthiest members of Congress.
 His wealth further increased in 2008 following a personal gift from his father-in-law, James Chao, following the death of his wife's mother.
 He was listed by "Time" magazine as one of the 100 most influential people in the world in both 2015 and 2019.

 In March 2023, McConnell was hospitalized after a fall and treated for a concussion.
-Then in July 2023, he froze at a podium while taking a question at a press conference, not speaking for around 20 seconds which garnered worldwide media reports and concerns for his health.
-He was escorted away by aides but later said he was fine.
+Then, in July 2023, he froze at a podium while taking a question at a press conference, not speaking for around 20 seconds, which garnered worldwide media reports and concerns for his health.
+Aides escorted him away but later said he was fine.

 All net worths are calculated using data drawn from public sources.
 When provided, we also incorporate private tips and feedback received from the celebrities or their representatives.
 While we work diligently to ensure that our numbers are as accurate as possible, unless otherwise indicated they are only estimates.
 We welcome all corrections and feedback using the button below.